slu-soc5050/lecture-13/README.md

 [![Travis-CI Build Status](https://travis-ci.org/slu-soc5050/lecture-13.svg?branch=master)](https://travis-ci.org/slu-soc5050/lecture-13)
 [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/slu-soc5050/lecture-13?branch=master&svg=true)](https://ci.appveyor.com/project/chris-prener/lecture-13)

 This is the repository for Lecture 13 of the Saint Louis University course SOC 4015/5050 - Quantitative Analysis.
 This lecture adds complexity to OLS regression by introducing multivariate models.
-Techniques for citing sources in LaTeX are also introduced.
+Techniques for creating publication-quality tables are also introduced.

 ### Lecture Objectives
 At the end of this lecture and its corresponding assignments, students should be able to:

-1.
+1. Explain the relationship between multiple variables articulated by OLS regression models.
+2. Estimate multiple regression models using `R`.
+3. Construct publication-ready tables using `R` and Microsoft Word.

 ### Lecture Resources